Getting informed is your responsibility!

 Now that you've been admitted to university, you'll need to learn how to navigate through the system and keep track of your degree and program requirements.
 But don't worry if it all seems a bit confusing at first, you'll get help along the way!

-You should start by reading all of the information you can find on your degree requirements on the newly-admitted students website, your Faculty's website and in the eCalendar.
+You should start by reading all of the information you can find on your degree requirements on the accepted students website, your Faculty's website and in the eCalendar.
 Once you've looked at your general degree requirements, read over the requirements for the Major / Minor / Honours / Liberal / Concentration program(s) that you plan to complete (if applicable to your Faculty/degree).
 You'll find this information on the individual departmental websites, as well as in the eCalendar.

 Most students starting in U0 will need to complete the Freshman requirements for their Faculty in their first year, before moving on to their choosen program(s) in U1.
 Students starting their degree in U1 will be able to select their program(s) right from their first semester.